PiyushG1816/Brain-Tumor-Detection/README.md

 ### About

-This is a brain-tumor prediction model which predicts wheather the x-ray of a brain has brain-tumor has or not.
+This is a brain-tumor prediction model which predicts wheather the x-ray of a brain has tumor has or not.

 # Technologies Used